AdobeDocs/campaign-web.en/help/v8/transactional-messaging/validate-transactional.md

 ## Simulate content {#simulate-content}

-Follow these steps to simulate the content of your message :
+Follow these steps to simulate the content of your message:

 * Ensure that the personalization path in your message content matches your context sample.
 In the example below, to display the first name of the test profile, we use the path *rtEvent.ctx.basicDetails.firstName*